New Idria Mercury Mine: Geology

-The New Idria Serpentine is a elongate intrusive body, 14 miles long and 4 miles wide, surrounded by numerous former quicksilver mines.
+The New Idria Serpentine is an elongate intrusive body, 14 miles long and 4 miles wide, surrounded by numerous former quicksilver mines.
 The Jurassic Franciscan Formation, consisting of arkosic sandstone, forms a discontinuous ring around this serpentine, or as inclusions.
 This New Idria dome is exposed at the crest of the Coalinga anticline.
 The New Idria thrust fault is located along the northeast portion of this core, though normal faults are located along the southwest and west boundary.
 The New Idria Serpentine is the source of the quicksilver mineralization, and chrysotile asbestos.
 Bordering this plug of rocks is the Upper Cretaceous Panoche Formation consisting of silty-shale and concretionary sandstone up to 20,000 feet thick.
 Most of the New Idria mine production came from the hydrothermally altered shale controlled by faulting.
 Quicksilver deposits also occur in silica-carbonate rocks produced from serpentine, known as the "Quicksilver Rock" of California.
 Cinnabar is the chief ore mineral.